roquehomemaster/eBaySalesTool/README.md

 # eBay Sales Tool

+## Development Environment
+This project is developed and tested on a Windows 11 machine using WSL2 to run Docker containers.
+All Docker-based services (backend, database, frontend) are built and executed within the WSL2 environment.
+This setup may affect file paths, volume mounts, and networking behavior compared to native Linux or macOS environments.

 ## Project Overview
 The eBay Sales Tool is a full-stack web application designed to assist users in managing eBay sales, tracking items, and conducting product research.
 It includes a backend API, a frontend user interface, and a database for storing sales and product data.